MPI-Dortmund/cryolo/source/other/cryolo_configuration_file.rst

 * :samp:`max_box_per_image`:  Maximum number of particles in the image.
 Only for handling the memory.
 Keep the default of 700.

+* :samp:`norm`: Normalization that is applied to the images. :guilabel:`STANDARD` will subtract the image mean and divide by the standard deviation.
+Experimental: Gaussian Mixture Models (:guilabel:`GMM`) fit a 2 component GMM to you image data and normalizes according the brighter component.
+This ensures that it always normalize with respect to ice but slows down the training.

 * :samp:`overlap_patches`: Optional and deprecated.
 Only needed when using patch mode.
 Specifies how much the patches overlap.
 In our lab, we always keep the default value.

-* :samp:`num_patches`: Optional and Deprecated.
+* :samp:`num_patches`: Optional and deprecated.
 If specified the patch mode will be used.
 A value of “2” means, that 2×2 patches will be used.
 With PhosaurusNet you typically don't need it.

 * :samp:`filter`: Optional.
 Specifies the absolute cut-off frequency for the low-pass filter and the corresponding output folder.
 CrYOLO will automatically filter the data in :file:`train_image_folder` and :file:`valid_image_folder` and save it into the output folder.
 It will automatically check if a image provided in the train_image_folder is already filtered and use it in case.
 Otherwise it will filter it. :ref:`You can also use neural network based filtering<denoise-janni-label>`.